 Essential Documents Every Estate Plan Should Have

-Are you thinking it may be time to plan your estate allocations?
-Some people make the mistake of thinking they need to set up a will and then their affairs are in order.
+Are you thinking it may be time to plan your estate?
+Some people make the mistake of thinking that if they set up a will, their affairs will be in order.
 But this is just not the case.
-The best approach is to create a comprehensive strategy so that all of your plans are completed and then you won't have to worry about if things are taken care of.
+The best approach is to create a comprehensive strategy so that all of your plans are completed and you don't have to worry about if things are taken care of.

 Call our Boulder Valley attorneys to discuss your estate planning needs in a free initial consultation at (303) 800-1588.Experience Makes for the Best Planning

-Every estate plan should include at least four things:
+Every estate plan should include at least 10 documents:

 - Revocable trust — This document is also sometimes called a living trust.
 This is a trust that you can change while you are still living.
 This document accounts for how you want your property to be distributed upon your death.